Skip to main content

 Chemistry with Forensic Science BSc(Hons)

-Study Chemistry plus a specialist strand covering Forensic Science on this Chemistry with Forensic Science BSc(Hons) degree accredited by the Royal Society of Chemistry, with optional placement year.
+Study Chemistry plus a specialist strand covering Forensic Science on this Chemistry with Forensic Science BSc(Hons) degree with an optional placement year.

 Find out more How to apply